-If you have worked in this industry long enough, you may remember when there was just one type of direct drive indoor blower motor, the Permanent Split Capacitor (PSC) multi-speed motor.
+If you have worked in this industry long enough, you may remember when there was just one type of direct-drive indoor blower motor: the Permanent Split Capacitor (PSC) multi-speed motor.
 No, I didn’t forget about the shaded pole motor, I just didn’t want to date myself.
 It’s hard to believe it’s been over 25 years since the introduction of the Electronically Commutated Motor (ECM).
-This motor technology changed everything for how we understand and control airflow.
+This motor technology changed everything about how we understand and control airflow.

 The first ECMs, which are still installed today, use 24v or PWM communication inputs instead of speed taps.
 These motors also have the ability to self-adjust motor torque and speed to regulate airflow when the Total External Static Pressure (TESP) changes.
 These motors are often referred to as Variable Speed, however they are more accurately termed Constant Airflow.
 Adjusting the motor operation is accomplished with DIP switch or jumper pin selections on the HVAC system control board.

-About seven years ago a different type of ECM was introduced with 24v speed taps.
-These ECM look and operate more like a PSC.
-They are not Constant Airflow, instead they are referred to as Constant Torque.
+About seven years ago, a different type of ECM was introduced with 24v speed taps.
+These ECMs look and operate more like a PSC.
+They are not Constant Airflow so instead they are referred to as Constant Torque.
 This means they regulate torque only when TESP changes, which produces an airflow curve similar to a PSC but a little better.

 The future of HVAC is tied to more sophisticated technology and more expectations for contractors to have a system performance mentality.
 The learning curve for understanding all the differences between ECMs and how and why there are used is growing.
 There is a real challenge for contractors to stay on top of the ever-changing technology of motors and airflow control.

-Drawing from over 20 years’ experience as a contractor and instructor, I have helped develop content and provide training classes that relate the motors to the HVAC systems they are used in with basic airflow fundamentals.
+Drawing from over 20 years of experience as a contractor and instructor, I have helped develop content and provide training classes that relate the motors to the HVAC systems they are used in with basic airflow fundamentals.

 Genteq Motors provides numerous avenues for self-training and in-class training on all of their ECM products.
 Self-training begins with a visit to their website www.theDealerToolbox.com.
 There you will find videos, webinars and downloadable text and service manuals.
 In-class training is provided all over the country including quarterly classes at Arzel Zoning in Cleveland, OH which covers all of the ECM motors used in residential and light commercial HVAC for the last 20 years.

-The knowledge gained in this course will help all HVAC professionals gain the confidence and competence needed to discuss the benefits of, and install ECM driven systems to operate at peak performance and provide maximum comfort, as well as diagnose and service these systems if needed.
+The knowledge gained in this course will help all HVAC professionals: gain the confidence and competence needed to discuss the benefits of ECM driven systems; install those systems so they will operate at peak performance while providing maximum comfort; and diagnose and service the same systems if needed.